Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Abstract

 \section{Abstract}

-By using the dual vortex method (DVM), we study some phases and phase transitions in an extended boson Hubbard model slightly away from $ 1/3 $ ( $ 2/3 $ ) filling on frustrated lattices such as triangular and kagome lattice.
-We develop systematically a simple and effective way to use the vortex degree of freedoms on dual lattices to characterize the symmetry breaking patterns of the boson insulating states in the direct lattices.
-In the triangular lattice at $ 1/3 $, we find a X-CDW, a stripe CDW phase which was found perviously by a density operator formalism (DOF).
+By using the dual vortex method (DVM), we develop systematically a simple and effective scheme to use the vortex degree of freedoms on dual lattices to characterize the symmetry breaking patterns of the boson insulating states in the direct lattices.
+Then we apply our scheme to study quantum phases and phase transitions in an extended boson Hubbard model slightly away from $ 1/3 $ ( $ 2/3 $ ) filling on frustrated lattices such as triangular and kagome lattice.
+In a triangular lattice at $ 1/3 $, we find a X-CDW, a stripe CDW phase which was found perviously by a density operator formalism (DOF).
 Most importantly, we also find a new CDW-VB phase which has both local CDW and local VB orders, in sharp contrast to a bubble CDW phase found previously by the DOF.
 In the Kagome lattice at $ 1/3 $, we find a VBS phase and a 6 fold-CDW phase.
-Most importantly, we also find the CDW-VB phase which has both local CDW and local VB orders which was found in previous QMC simulations.
+Most importantly, we also identify a CDW-VB phase which has both local CDW and local VB orders which was found in previous QMC simulations.
 We also study several other phases which are not found by the DVM.
-By analyzing carefully the saddle point structures of the dual gauge fields in the translational symmetry breaking side, we find that the CDW to SF transition in the triangular is likely to be a strong first order one, while the CDW+VB to the SF transition in Kagome lattice is likely to be a weakly first order one.
-This findings by the DVM can give some explanations to some puzzles observed in the QMC in both lattices.
-Then by pushing the effective actions slightly away from the commensurate filling $ f=1/3 $, we classified all the possible types of supersolids and analyze their stability conditions.
+By analyzing carefully the saddle point structures of the dual gauge fields in the translational symmetry breaking sides and pushing the effective actions slightly away from the commensurate filling $ f=1/3 $( $ 2/3 $ ), we classified all the possible types of supersolids and analyze their stability conditions.
 In a triangular lattice, there are X-CDW supersolid, stripe CDW supersolid, but absence of any valence bond supersolid ( VB-SS ).
 There are also a new kind of supersolid: CDW-VB supersolid.
 In a Kagome lattice, there are 6 fold-CDW supersolid, stripe CDW supersolid, but absence of any valence bond supersolid ( VB-SS ).
 There are also a new kind of supersolid: CDW-VB supersolid.
 We show that independent of the types of the SS, the quantum phase transitions from solids to supersolids driven by a chemical potential are in the same universality class as that from a Mott insulator to a superfluid, therefore have exact exponents $ z=2, \nu=1/2, \eta=0 $ ( with logarithmic corrections ).
+Excitation spectra of all these insulating phases and supersolid phases are also studied.
 Implications on QMC simulations with both nearest neighbor and next nearest neighbor interactions in both lattices are given.
-Some possible problems of the DOF in identifying the insulating phases are also pointed out.
+Some possible intrinsic problems of the DOF in identifying the insulating phases are also pointed out.